 Are You Overthinking Everything?

 Overthinkers, unite!
 Whether you obsessively re-hash everything in your head eighty thousand times or you’re just a casual overthinker, one prone to reflection and picking apart past or current events over which you have no control – you’re in the right place.
-We’re all guilty of this sad little habit, Cockatoos and Rabbits moreso than others, but it’s threatening our health in ways we didn’t even know.
+We’re all guilty of this sad little habit, but it’s threatening our health in ways we didn’t even know.

 The Overthinking Disease

 Overthinkers are at an increased risk of developing mental illness according to a 2013 study.
 In addition, we get less sleep because our brain doesn’t know how to turn off and it interferes with our ability to problem-solve, which is a real… problem.

 Overthinking can trigger an event experts call ‘analysis paralysis,’ which prohibits us from finding solutions and instead dwelling on the problem.
 (Like when deciding what to wear in the morning feels like a life-or-death decision.)
 So to sum it up: we’re exhausted, immobilized, and maybe 2 nervous breakdowns away from developing a mental illness.
 Not very promising, guys.

 Like a hamster in a wheel, you keep running, but you stay in the same place.

 Important to note is how overthinking is different than worry: worry is fretting over future events, overthinking is fretting over the past.
 It’s unproductive, exhausting, and absolutely no fun.
 Like a hamster in a wheel, you keep running, but you stay in the same place.
 We’re here to help you break the cycle.

 According to psychologist Ellen Hendriksen who specializes in anxiety and related disorders, there are three steps you can take to put an end to overthinking: